abarbour/pbe-data/README.md

 ## How to get this data

+Download the full archive here: https://github.com/abarbour/pbe-data/archive/master.zip

+Or use version control.
+With `git` the command is:

 	git clone git@github.com:abarbour/pbe-data.git

 The total size of this repository is on the order of 800 Mb, so the first clone will take a considerable amount of time.
 The size can be minimized slightly